tohojo/flent/doc/tests.rst

    addresses as the number of ping hosts.
 The same local address can be specified multiple times, however.

+.. envvar:: voip_host
+.. envvar:: voip_local_bind
+.. envvar:: voip_control_host

+   Similar to the ping variants above, these parameters specify a hostname that will receive a VoIP test.
+However, unlike the ping parameters, only one hostname can be specified for VoIP tests, and that end-host needs to have D-ITG (and the control server) running.

 .. envvar:: control_hosts

    Hostnames to use for the control connections for the ``rtt_fair_var*`` tests.